Skip to content

 Container backend

-The container sandbox runs agents in isolated Docker or Podman containers, providing lightweight, ephemeral environments that reset after every session.
+The container sandbox runs agents in isolated containers using Docker, Podman, or Apple Container, providing lightweight, ephemeral environments that reset after every session.

 Setup